Metal Building Frame Guide

 • Framing is much heavier and requires large machinery to move into place properly/safely

-• More prone to corrosion
+• More prone to corrosion since they are often shipped with only a shop-applied primer

 Still can't decide?
 Call Texas Steel at 832-314-3555 and tell us about the project you have in mind.
 We can help you determine the best frame for your metal building project.